1953 Hudson Facts, Figures, and Specifications

 1953 – Hudson Tries to Go Small

 Hudson’s market share was shrinking.
 In an ill-conceived attempt to grow sales, Hudson doubles down on an all-new car – in a market that they don’t understand .
-This was at the expense of the full-size car that is the most popular with their buyers.
+For 1953, the senior Hudson line was virtually unchanged, due the investment in the new small car, the Hudson Jet.
+This was a critical tipping point for Hudson.
+The Jet was created at the expense of the full-size car – the most popular with their buyers.
 The huge investment backfired.

 General Year Information – 1953 Hudson Facts